Gangs of Wasseypur 2: Plot

-In 2003, a small-time goon named Shamshad Alam (Rajkummar Rao) has his own transport business and then moves to trading iron, in doing so making an alliance with Faizal.
-Shamshad offers to increase Faizal's profits with his astute knowledge of the scrap iron business.
-However, Shamshad begins to keep increasingly significant portions of the profit for himself.
+In 2003, a small-time goon named Shamshad Alam becomes allied with Faizal.
+Shamshad offers to increase Faizal's profits with his knowledge of the scrap iron business, but keeps increasingly significant portions of the profit for himself.
 When this is revealed to Faizal, Shamshad goes to the police and provides phone calls as evidence of Faizal's involvement in the illegal iron trade.
-Meanwhile, local shopkeepers lose their patience with Perpendicular's antics and hire Sultan to kill him.
-Ramadhir is losing faith in his son J.P.'s (Satya Anand) ability to run his empire and J.P. often finds himself in line of fire for his inability.
-This results in the waning of J.P.'s prominence and influence.
+Meanwhile, local shopkeepers lose their patience with Faizal's younger brother Perpendicular's antics and hire Sultan to kill him.
+Ramadhir is losing faith in his son J.P.'s ability to run his empire, and J.P. often finds himself in line of fire for his inability.
+This results in the waning of JP's prominence and influence.